The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 }

-One detail that surprises people: 'beforeExit' does NOT fire when you call process.exit().
-Only on natural drainage.
-Same with SIGINT or SIGTERM signals (covered in Chapter 1) - but those are even more abrupt.
-By default, they do not trigger the 'exit' event either.
-The OS simply terminates the process.
-If you attach a custom signal handler, the default termination is canceled, and neither 'beforeExit' nor 'exit' will fire unless you manually call process.exit() in your handler.
+'beforeExit' does not fire when you call process.exit().
+It only fires on natural drainage.
+The same is true for default SIGINT or SIGTERM termination, which are covered in Chapter 1.
+By default, those paths do not trigger the 'exit' event either.
+If you attach a custom signal handler, the default termination is canceled, and neither 'beforeExit' nor 'exit' will fire unless your handler lets the loop drain or calls process.exit().

 The Exit Sequence